 If statistics and probability are in your wheelhouse, chances are volatility and trading options will be too.
 As an individual trader, you really only need to concern yourself with two forms of volatility: historical volatility and implied volatility.

 Historical volatility represents the past and how much the stock price fluctuated on a day-to-day basis over a one-year period.

 Implied volatility is based on what the marketplace is “implying” the volatility of the stock will be in the future, over the life of the option contract.

-When trading options, you can buy a call or sell a put.
+When trading options, you can buy or sell calls or puts.
 You can be long or short —and neither has anything to do with your height.
 Consequently, you can also be in-the, at-the, or out-the-money.
-Those are just a few of many commonly used words you’ll hear in a room full of option traders.
+Those are just a few of the many commonly used words you’ll hear in a room full of option traders.

 Simply put, it pays to get your terminology straight.
-That’s why we decided to create an option trading glossary to help you keep track of it all.
+That’s why we decided to create an options trading glossary to help you keep track of it all.

 We’re not talking about Aphrodite and Zeus.
-Options traders use the Greek Alphabet to reference how option prices are expected to change in the market, which is critical to success when trading options.
+Options traders use the Greek alphabet to reference how options prices are expected to change in the market, which is critical to success when trading options.
 The most common ones referenced are Delta, Gamma, and Theta.